 The Eufy E40's built-in rechargeable battery lasts approximately 5 months on a single charge.
 It recharges wirelessly via any Qi-compatible charging pad.
 There is no replaceable battery option.

 In the eufy vs chipolo comparison, the Eufy SmartTrack Card E40 is the clear pick for wallets.
 At 1.7mm thick, it slides into a card slot without any added bulk.
-The Chipolo Pop is a round tag designed for keychains and bags — it would fit inside a larger wallet pocket but is not designed for slim card slot use.
+The Chipolo Pop is a round tag designed for keychains and bags -- it would fit inside a larger wallet pocket but isn't designed for slim card slot use.

 Do either of these trackers require a subscription or monthly fee?